 For me, it was hugely important to my mental health that I could ask questions and receive scientifically-supported, unbiased answers.
 It was crucial to me that my doctors remained open to supporting a vaginal birth if it was safe for my babies and me.
 Feeling heard, respected and supported are the pillars of maintaining a healthy mind during pregnancy, so equipping yourself with the support you need to speak freely is the best advice I can offer.

-The third trimester overview below is a one-page extract from my book Mind, Body, Bump, so you can quickly get to grips with what’s going on in your body, and make confident steps to achieve the antenatal care, the birth and the postnatal help you need to feel empowered and supported as a new mother (particularly if your circumstances are more challenging than you might wish).
+The third trimester overview below is a one-page extract from my book Mind, Body, Bump, so you can quickly get to grips with what’s going on in your body.
+From here, it’s time to make confident steps to achieve the antenatal care, the birth and the postnatal help you need to feel empowered and supported as a new mother (particularly if your circumstances are more challenging than you might wish).

 Exercise in the third trimester of a twin pregnancy is, well, not really optional.
 If you’re moving, you’re exercising.
 In 2019, scientists found that pregnancy exceeds the energy expenditure of every athletic pursuit, maintaining the maximum possible metabolic output of 2.5X BMR – equivalent to running a marathon – for months on end.
 Now add another baby to the mix.
 The human body is stretched to its limits internally and externally during a twin pregnancy.
 For me, the rate of bump’s growth between 28 and 32 weeks was especially astonishing.